 “God can see all,” I said, “and, blessed spirit, your vision is contained in Him, so that no wish can ever hide itself from you.
 Your voice has always made the heavens glad as has the singing of the pious fires that make themselves a cowl of their six wings: why then do you not satisfy my longings?
 I would not have to wait for your request if I could enter you as you do me.”

-In my commentary to Dante’s early lyrics, Dante’s Lyric Poetry: Poetry of Youth and of the ‘Vita Nuova’ (see the Coordinated Reading), I consider what I call Dante’s “semantics of friendship”, a rhetoric that Dante begins to develop at a very early age to conjure true intimacy and friendship.
+In my commentary to Dante’s early lyrics, Dante’s Lyric Poetry: Poetry of Youth and of the ‘Vita Nuova’ (see the Coordinated Reading), I consider what I call Dante’s “semantics of friendship”, a rhetoric that Dante begins to develop at a very early age as a way of conjuring true intimacy and friendship.
 Prominent in this rhetoric of friendship is the simple pronoun, which Dante is capable of using to miraculously poignant effect.
 One example is the youthful sonnet Guido, i’ vorrei che tu e Lapo ed io where the apparently simple string of names and pronouns gives a sense of the unity of the friends, as they sail enchanted and together in Merlin’s boat.
 In the Commedia we have already encountered the exquisite expression of friendship through pronouns, in the way for instance that Dante-pilgrim speaks to Forese Donati: “qual fosti meco, e qual io teco fui” (Purg.
 23.116).

 The coinages of Paradiso 9 take this “semantics of friendship” to its highest level, as I write in “Amicus Eius: Dante and the Semantics of Friendshipm,” cited in Coordinated Reading.
 We have arrived at pronouns that have become verbs, agents not just of intimacy but of super-intimacy, nested inside each other in “rhetorical copulation”: “s’io m’intuassi, come tu t’inmii” (“if I could in-you myself, as you in-me yourself” [Par.
 9.81]).
 These pronouns have become agents of a transfigured and copulated ontology.